MylesJohnson/BrainfuckCompiler/README.md

 ## Limitations

-The compiler uses a fixed-size array of 4000 elements for the cells.
+The compiler uses a fixed-size array of 30,000 elements for the cells.
+This makes it not technically turing complete.

 ## Optimizations